The Creep Factor

 Ella Dawson’s post titled The Boner Backlash (subtitled: STOP TELLING ME YOU WOULD STILL FUCK ME) hit home with me in a very personal way, and I imagine that anyone who writes about sex can relate, particularly if they’re perceived as women.

-When a woman mentions sex in any way, creepy people (most often men – why is it always you, men?) lose their heads and assume that these women are welcoming all sexual discussion and advances.
+When somebody from a commonly-fetishized demographic mentions sex in any way, creepy people (very often cis men – dudes: educate the others) lose their heads and assume that these folks are welcoming all sexual discussion and advances.

 As Ella says in her blog post: